StevenReynoso/Smart-Trash-Level-Monitor/README.md

 🚀 **An Arduino-based ultrasonic sensor system that monitors trash bin levels and displays the fill percentage on an LCD.**

 ## 📌 Project Overview
-This project uses an **HC-SR04 ultrasonic sensor** to measure the height of trash inside a bin.
+This project uses 3  **HC-SR04 ultrasonic sensor** to measure the height of trash inside a bin.
 The **Arduino** processes the sensor data, calculates the fill percentage, and displays it on a **LiquidCrystal I2C LCD screen**.
 Additionally, it logs the readings to the **Serial Monitor** for real-time debugging.

 ## 🎯 Features
 ✅ **Real-time trash level detection** using an ultrasonic sensor